2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ### Adaptor Signatures

 Adaptor Signatures are a cryptographic method that integrates a valid signature with an additional signature, called the "_adaptor signature_", to reveal secret data.
-This mechanism is designed in such a way that knowledge of two of the three following elements —valid signature, adaptor signature, and secret —allows us to deduce the missing third element.
+This mechanism is designed in such a way that knowledge of two of the three following elements — a valid signature, an adaptor signature, and a secret — allows us to deduce the missing third element.
 An interesting property of this method is that, if we know our peer's adaptor signature and the specific point on the elliptic curve associated with the secret used to calculate that adaptor signature, we can derive our own adaptor signature that will be compatible with that same secret, without ever having direct access to the secret itself.

 In a coinswap, the use of Adaptor Signatures enables the simultaneous disclosure of two pieces of sensitive information between participants, thus avoiding the need for mutual trust.
 Let's take an example to illustrate this process with Alice and Bob, who wish to exchange possession of 1 BTC each, but don't trust each other.
 They use Adaptor Signatures to eliminate the need for trust in this exchange.
 Here's how they do it: